Alexandra Canal (New South Wales): History

 Alexandra Canal was once a salt marsh known as Shea's Creek.
 Sheas Creek is a tributary of the Cooks River which begins in the once sandy hills of the present Surry Hills east of Redfern.

 Early industry used Shea's Creek for drainage and complaints by the public were often aired to the government with requests for a solution.
 Dredging commenced in 1887 to adapt Sheas Creek to a canal, with the intention of creating manufacturing and industrial opportunities in the area by offering shipping as a means of transporting cargo.
 The canal was intended to be the "Birmingham of Australia" and was constructed under an unemployed work relief scheme.

 The canal was originally lined with a fascine dyke as were sections of the Cooks River.
-The original canal started to the south-west of the existing Sydenham to Botany railway bridge and extended to the Canal Road Bridge.
+The original canal started to the south-west of the existing Metropolitan Goods railway line bridge and extended to the Canal Road Bridge.
 In 1894 the canal was to be extended to Buckland Street, Redfern, however only part of this section was ever constructed, the limit of the canal was to the south of Huntley Street, Alexandria.
-Construction of Alexandra Canal provided employment for workers during the depression of the 1890s.
+Construction of Alexandra Canal provided employment for workers during the 1890s depression.

 During the excavation of Shea's Creek in 1896, the remains of a dugong were found in the estuarine clay.
 Examination by the then curator of the Australian Museum, Robert Etheridge, revealed the animal had been butchered by a blunt-edged cutting or chopping instrument.
 Two stone hatchet heads were found nearby.
 The artifacts provide evidence of the Indigenous Australians who lived in the area prior to European settlement.
 As sections of the canal were completed, wharves were constructed along the canal to encourage its use.